shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At the start of a vessel’s turn, they may say your name, granting you 1 spell point.

+Additionally, your maximum Spell Points is increased by the number of vessels you have.

+### Enhanced Spell Sharing

+At level 11, your Spell Sharing feature is enhanced.

-Additionally, shared spells are no longer restricted from you when you share them.
-You can now share a single spell with multiple vessels, including be able to cast it yourself while it is shared.
+-   Shared spells are no longer restricted from you when you share them.
+You can now share a single spell with multiple vessels, and you can now cast it yourself while it is shared.
+-   You may use your Spell Sharing feature on a creature that a vessel sees that is within your Cast Range of that vessel.
+-   You may refresh the share duration of any vessel that is within your Tether Range.
+-   Vessels within your Cast Range continuously have their share duration refreshed automatically.
+-   Each time a vessel casts a spell that you shared with them, their share duration is refreshed.

 ### Unity

 At level 15, you can unify your vessels in casting a spell.
-Whenever you cast a spell from your bonded schools, each of your vessels may use their reaction to cast the same spell you cast at the same level, with the same Bond Affinity option.
+Whenever you cast a spell from your bonded schools, each of your vessels that you choose may use their reaction to cast the same spell you cast at the same level, with the same Bond Affinity option(s).
+You and your vessels may choose different targets for the spells.

+The spell costs the normal amount of Spell Points for you, but it only costs that amount divided by 10, rounded up, for each vessel that casts it.

+A vessel can join in the casting of the spell even if they don’t know the spell and that spell has not been shared with them.

 ## Self-Shaper